 - Cardboard and paper cases, leaflets, and boxes, plastic bottles and tubes, as well as perfume foams and metal elements are recyclable.
 They shall be put in bins and containers reserved for paper and packaging.

 - Glass facial skincare and bodycare products can be sorted and recycled once the pumps and caps have been removed.

-- Candles in coloured glass jars, hourglass refills, eaux de parfum and eaux de toilette bottles made of glass can be sorted and recycled as long as the caps are removed first - you do not need to remove the pump or the metal part.
+- Candles in glass jars *, hourglass refills, eaux de parfum and eaux de toilette bottles made of glass can be sorted and recycled as long as the caps are removed first - you do not need to remove the pump or the metal part.

 The diptyque candle glass is a practical and decorative recipient that will bring a touch of character to a work space, make a stylish bathroom tidy or brighten up a living room.
 It could even be used as a small vase, a trinket bowl, a pencil pot, etc.

 A candle is finished, and should not be relit, when only 5 mm of wax remains or the metal wick base becomes visible.